Understanding Esophageal Cancer

 The key to successful treatment for esophageal cancer is early detection.

-Outcomes for cancer are usually framed in terms of the five-year relative survival rate.
-This is the likelihood of surviving five years after the first diagnosis, compared to the general population.
+A key concept in understanding survival is five-year relative survival rate.
+This is the percentage of people who are still alive five years after they were first diagnosed, compared to the general population.
+(It doesn’t count death from other causes.)

 Remember that survival are averages and can’t predict the outcome for any one person.
 They are also based, by definition, on the treatments that were available five or more years ago, and don't reflect recent improvements.